LeaC0d3s/atmt_2024/assignments/03/README.md

 This may be useful if you choose to apply subword segmentation or a data augmentation method.

+# This Submission is by Lea Müller and  Ashwini Kamaraj

 ## Train Model with BPE (+ Lexical Model)

 Before you start you need to create a folder in "assignments/03" called "bpe", here the model checkpoints and translations data will be saved in automatically.